arslansD/CS-204-final/README.md

 </p>

 ## Description
 This is a simple solo project.
 It contains User interface, with login, registration, and list of notes/things to do.
 Currently, there are three random pictures, which can be changed to notes or just to store information if user wants.
+Heroku, Database and other details are written below.

 The "feature" branch of this project is deployed to heroku and can be seen @ this url https://dboot.herokuapp.com/